SAP-archive/teched2020-INT167/exercises/ex1/README.md

    - Validate Certificates	: __Unchecked__

 ```
-   The last 4 values will only be display if you __Enable EBF Configurations__.
+   The last 4 values will only be display if you Enable EBF Configurations!
 ```
 <br>![](/exercises/ex1/images/Ex1_Step5_2_2.png)